NewsFront RangeWheat Ridge

 WHEAT RIDGE, Colo. — It may have already started in your neighborhood: fireworks season.

-This Fourth of July holiday weekend, the Wheat Ridge Police Department will use drones to respond to certain fireworks complaints.
+This Fourth of July holiday weekend, the Wheat Ridge Police Department may use drones to respond to certain fireworks complaints.
+Last year, they announced they would begin using them to crack down on illegal fireworks.

 The department will also have additional officers on patrol.